Hasina (film)

-Hasina is a 2004 Kannada-language film by Girish Kasaravalli based on the story Karinaagaragalu by Banu Mushtaq.
-The lead actress, Taara, won the National Film Award for Best Actress for her role as Hasina about the story of a Muslim Indian woman deserted by her husband.
+Hasina is a 2004 Kannada-language film by Girish Kasaravalli based on the story Kari Naagaragalu by Banu Mushtaq.
+The lead actress, Tara, won the National Film Award for Best Actress for her role as Hasina about the story of a Muslim Indian woman deserted by her husband.

 Plot

 Tara (left) and Girish Kasaravalli (right), Director of the movie.

 The film, based on the story Karinaagaragalu by Kannada writer Banu Mushtaq, looks at Hasina (Taara) who marries auto driver Yakub (Chandrahas Ullal) against his mother's wishes.
 The couple have three daughters the visually impaired Munni, Shubby and Habeeb.
 Pregnant with their fourth child, the couple break social codes and do a pregnancy scan to ascertain the baby's gender.
 When Yakub realises it is yet another girl, he becomes at turns abusive and neglectful, eventually leaving Hasina to fend for herself.

 Cast

 Tara in Hasinas look and her performance won her National Film Award for Best Actress.